jmswaney/thesis/source/11_chapter_2.md

-Recently, tissue-clearing techniques and volume imaging methods have been applied to whole organ samples to demonstrate the potential of 3D phenotyping with single-cell resolution (24,46,47).
+Recently, tissue-clearing techniques and volume imaging methods have been applied to whole organ samples to demonstrate the potential of 3D phenotyping with single-cell resolution [@Murakami2018; @Yang2014].
 Many of these studies utilized genetic labeling which provides both uniform and high signal-to-noise ratio suitable for computational analysis (29).
-However, genetic labeling is relatively inflexible when it comes to target selection, as new transgenic mouse or protocol is required for each target or each combination of targets (16,36).
+However, genetic labeling is relatively inflexible when it comes to target selection, as new transgenic mouse or protocol is required for each target or each combination of targets.
 With eFLASH, the choice of targets and the combinations of targets is based simply on the availability of compatible molecular probes.
 Additionally, eFLASH performs direct immunohistological labeling of target proteins present in the tissue, allowing for simplified interpretation of resulting data.
-As powerful as it is, Cre-LoxP transgenesis is known to suffer from false-positive (e.g., transgene-independent CRE expression, CRE-independent recombination) and false-negative labeling (e.g., CRE mosaicism) (48).
+As powerful as it is, Cre-LoxP transgenesis is known to suffer from false-positive (e.g., transgene-independent CRE expression, CRE-independent recombination) and false-negative labeling (e.g., CRE mosaicism) [@Heffner2012].
 We observed that there was a discrepancy between fluorescent protein signal and antibody labeling signal in PV-Cre:DIO-tdTomato double-transgenic mouse brain labeled with anti-PV antibody (Fig. 4), Reversible tissue and temporal specific control systems, (such as a tetracycline response system), and BAC transgenesis resolved some of these issues, but not all.
-For example, discrepancies between genetic and protein-based labeling in BAC transgenic mouse lines were observed in both previous (28,34,49) and present studies (Fig. 4), and it has been suggested that expression of BAC transgene can be affected by the presence of other transcription factors, microRNAs, or control regions of gene fragments (16,50).
+For example, discrepancies between genetic and protein-based labeling in BAC transgenic mouse lines were observed in both previous [@VonEngelhardt2007] and present studies (Fig. 4), and it has been suggested that expression of BAC transgene can be affected by the presence of other transcription factors, microRNAs, or control regions of gene fragments [@Matthaei2007].
 We anticipate that protein-based mapping enabled by eFLASH can complement the cutting-edge genetic labeling approaches (e.g., viral labeling) for anatomical, molecular, and functional mapping of neural circuits.

 Furthermore, eFLASH can facilitate studies of animal models with limited access to genetic labeling methodologies.
-The Common Marmoset is an emerging primate model for social behaviors with many experimental advantages (51,52), and thus much effort has been undertaken to construct marmoset brain atlases in diverse modalities (53–55).
+The Common Marmoset is an emerging primate model for social behaviors with many experimental advantages [@Okano2015;
+@Kaiser2015], and thus much effort has been undertaken to construct marmoset brain atlases in diverse modalities [@Lin2019; @Woodward2018; @Liu2018].
 Unfortunately, numerous hurdles remain in translating existing genetic labeling approaches for rodents to marmosets.
-For example, germline genetic manipulation for generating transgenic primates is still difficult and expensive (40,56), and long gestation and maturation period of primates as well as ethical concerns make each primate sample highly precious.
-Viral labeling approaches have shown the most promise; however, clear limitations exist since most enhancer elements are not defined and viral vectors have limited capacity to include large gene elements (40).
-Moreover, achieving systemic coverage of the entire brain with viral labeling also remains challenging (57).
+For example, germline genetic manipulation for generating transgenic primates is still difficult and expensive [@Jennings2016], and long gestation and maturation period of primates as well as ethical concerns make each primate sample highly precious.
+Viral labeling approaches have shown the most promise; however, clear limitations exist since most enhancer elements are not defined and viral vectors have limited capacity to include large gene elements.
+Moreover, achieving systemic coverage of the entire brain with viral labeling also remains challenging [@Matsuzaki2018].
 We anticipate that the scalability and flexibility of eFLASH will aid organ-wide phenotyping efforts on such model animals.

 We envision that the versatility and high throughput capabilities of eFLASH will benefit numerous studies requiring system-wide yet highly detailed views of